sumeta/wp-notion-sync/README.md

 ### Categories (หมวดหมู่)
 - From Notion only: Add a property for categories (e.g., "Categories") and set "Categories Property Name" in plugin settings.
 The plugin reads multi-select, select, or comma-separated rich text and sets WordPress categories accordingly.

+### URL Slug
+- Add a Notion property (e.g., "Slug") and set "Slug Property Name" in plugin settings.
+- Supported property types: title, rich_text, formula (string), or url.
+- If provided, the value is sanitized and applied to WordPress `post_name` (the URL slug).
+If empty or missing, WordPress keeps/generates the default slug.